WBIR-TV: Programming

-Syndicated programming

-Syndicated programming on WBIR-TV includes Dr. Phil, Wheel of Fortune, and Jeopardy!.

 Local programming

 The Heartland Series

 The Heartland Series, hosted by Bill Landry, was a popular documentary series produced by WBIR from 1984 until 2009.
 It was conceived in 1984 to commemorate the 50th anniversary of the founding of the Great Smoky Mountains National Park.
 It continued to celebrate the people and the land of the entire Appalachian region, presenting re-enactments of historic events and feature stories about regional culture.
 In February 2009, WBIR announced that it would suspend production of the series in September 2009, but would continue to show the hundreds of episodes already produced "for as long as the viewers like them."
-The last episode was taped at the Museum of Appalachia in Norris on August 8, 2009 before an audience estimated at 10,000 people, one of the largest crowds in the museum's history.
+The last episode was taped at the Museum of Appalachia in Norris on August 8, 2009, before an audience estimated at 10,000 people, one of the largest crowds in the museum's history.

 During its 25-year history, The Heartland Series received several awards, including four Emmy Awards.
 U.S. embassies around the world keep tapes of The Heartland Series broadcasts as an information resource on life in Appalachia.

 Our Stories

-In 2006, WBIR celebrated its 50th anniversary with a special report on some of the past stories captured on WBIR for the past 50 years.
+In 2006, WBIR celebrated its 50th anniversary with a special report on some of the past stories captured on the station for the past 50 years.
 These reports were called "Our Stories" and included retrospectives on events such as U.S. Presidents visiting Knoxville and East Tennessee, major crimes and even the 25th Anniversary of the 1982 World's Fair.

 Friends Across the Mountains Telethon

-WBIR co-produces a yearly telethon with Sinclair Broadcast Group-owned Asheville, North Carolina ABC affiliate WLOS, benefiting Friends of the Smokies and Great Smoky Mountains National Park.
+WBIR co-produces a yearly telethon with Sinclair Broadcast Group–owned ABC affiliate WLOS in Asheville, North Carolina, benefiting Friends of the Smokies and Great Smoky Mountains National Park.
 The proceeds from the telethon help support critical programs and projects in the park.
 It is co-hosted by WBIR Anchor Emeritus Bill Williams and WLOS anchor Larry Blunt.